 Pilates and Physiotherapy

-What is Pilates?
+What Is Pilates?

-Pilates is a unique body conditioning exercise designed to rebalance the body, bringing it, into its correct neutral alignment whilst targeting the deep postural muscles (Transverse abdominals and muscles of the pelvic diaphragm).
-In essence pilates challenges the core muscles and builds strength from the inside out, helping a person to reshape their body, adding to a leaner and more toned figure.
+Pilates is a unique body conditioning exercise.
+By bringing it into its correct neutral alignment, it rebalances the body.
+It does so by targeting the deep postural muscles (transverse abdominals and muscles of the pelvic diaphragm).
+In essence, pilates challenges the core muscles and builds strength from the inside out.
+This will help a person to reshape their body, adding to a leaner and more toned figure.
 It boasts of a perfect balance between strength and flexibility, whilst relieving unwanted stress and tension.